Sexual Misconduct Policy

 The written appeal must specifically address at least one of the following criteria:

-- Insufficient information to support the decision.
+- Sufficiency of the information to support the decision.

 - New information, sufficient to alter a decision, or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original hearing.